Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 The main reason is control.
 A probability map lets you choose how conservative or permissive the mask should be for a specific workflow instead of accepting one fixed class boundary.
 That matters a lot when the cost of a missed cloud is very different from the cost of masking a usable pixel.

-›When should I prefer FMask over s2cloudless?
+›When should I prefer FMask or KappaMask over s2cloudless?

 ›What is the best production recipe today?